openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 Please find the file 'comments.php' in the theme and change position of the line `do_action( 'comment_form_after_fields' );` or any similar line - place it under the Submit button.
 In case there is no such hook in the comments file of your theme, then, unfortunately, this option is not available.

-= How to change a captcha title =

-You should go to the Settings page and change the value in the 'Title for CAPTCHA in the form' field.

-= During the settings saving I get the error: 'Please select one item in the block Arithmetic and Complexity for CAPTCHA'.
-What is this? =

-For stable work of the Captcha plugin you should select at least one item in the 'Arithmetic actions for CAPTCHA' block and select 'CAPTCHA complexity level' on the Settings page, because math expression should consist of at least 1 math sign and parts of math expression should be displayed like words or numbers or both of them.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

-Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
+Please make sure that the problem hasn't been discussed yet on our forum (<http://support.bestwebsoft.com>).
 If no, please provide the following data along with your problem's description:

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit)

 == Screenshots ==

-1. Captcha Settings page.
-2. Captcha Whitelist.
-3. Comments form with Captcha.
+1. Login form with Captcha.
-4. Registration form with Captcha.
+2. Registration form with Captcha.
-5. Lost password form with Captcha.
+3. Lost password form with Captcha.
-6. Login form with Captcha.
+4. Comments form with Captcha.
-7. Contact form with Captcha.
+5. Contact form with Captcha.
+6. Captcha Basic Settings page.
+7. Captcha Advanced Settings page.
+8. Captcha Whitelist.

 == Changelog ==

+= V4.2.2 - 15.07.2016 =
+* Update : BWS panel section was updated.

+= V4.2.1 - 04.07.2016 =
+* Update : The French file has been updated.
+* Update : BWS panel section was updated.

+= V4.2.0 - 16.06.2016 =
+* NEW : A notice about Captcha's time limit expiration has been added.
+* Update : The appearance of the "Enable image packages" settings block has been updated.
+* Update : The French file has been updated.
+* Bugfix : The bug with the displaying of the whitelist pagination has been fixed.

+= V4.1.9 - 28.03.2016 =
+* Bugfix : Lower-case equivalents for all numbers have been changed.
+* New : Ability to add custom styles.

+= V4.1.8 - 01.02.2016 =
+* Bugfix : Captcha's work in the multisite registration form has been fixed.
+* Bugfix : SQL injection vulnerability has been fixed (thanks to www.ncsc.nl).
+* Bugfix : The bug of displaying captha error when adding a new user in the multisite has been fixed.
+* Update : The French language file has been updated.

+= V4.1.7 - 17.12.2015 =
+* Bugfix : Bug with the definition of type of images has been fixed.

+= V4.1.6 - 10.12.2015 =
+* New : Ability to use images in Captcha.
+* New : Ability to reload Captcha.
+* New : Ability to load list of IP from whitelist of Limit Attempts by BestWebSoft plugin to Captcha whitelist.
+* New : Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
+* New : Ability to set time limit, after which the Captcha can not be passed.
+* Bugfix : Bug with Captcha reloading when forms data handled via ajax was fixed.
+* Bugfix : XSS vulnerability with displaying search results for Captcha whitelist was fixed (thanks to [Colette Chamberland](mailto:colette@wordfence.com)).
+* Bugfix : XSS vulnerability with user authentication was fixed (thanks to [Colette Chamberland](mailto:colette@wordfence.com)).
+* Update : Structure of plugin`s settings page was updated.
+* Update : The French and Hungarian language files were updated.

 = V4.1.5 - 18.09.2015 =
 * New : The whitelist functionality was expanded: Ability to add current IP to the whitelist.